demisto/content/Packs/GoogleThreatIntelligence/Integrations/IoCStream/README.md

 4. Click **Test** to validate the Google Threat Intelligence API Key, and connection.

-#### Livehunt Feed info:
+#### IoC Stream Feed info:
-By default the Livehunt feed retrieve indicators based on all active rulesets in [livehunt](https://www.virustotal.com/gui/hunting/notifications), you have the option to get indicators only from one rule or ruleset using the filter parameter.
+By default the IoC Stream Feed retrieve all indicators on [IoC Stream](https://www.virustotal.com/gui/ioc-notifications).
+You have the option to get files, domains, IP addresses or URLs only from LiveHunt, RetroHunt, Collections, Threat Actors, etc., using the filter parameter.

 ## Commands